Nebuly MCP Server

 By default the export will include timestamp, input and output.
 You can ask your assistant to include additional fields such as user, topic, sentiment or cost.

-* `get_csv_export_status`: Poll the status of a running export job.
+* `get_csv_export_status`: The agent will use this to check the status of a running export job.
 Returns `pending`, `running`, `completed`, or `failed` with a progress percentage.

-* `prepare_csv_download`: Once the export is complete, call this to obtain a time-limited download URL.
+* `prepare_csv_download`: The agent will use this to obtain a time-limited download URL.
 The URL expires after 5 minutes.